COVID-19: Considerations for Masks and Face Shields

-The class order defines a face covering as “a medical mask or a non-medical mask or other face coverings such as a bandana, a scarf or cloth that covers the mouth, nose, and chin ensuring a barrier that limits the transmission of infectious respiratory droplets”.
+The class order defines a face covering as “a medical mask or a non-medical mask that meets the Health Canada criteria of a mask that covers the mouth, nose and chin ensuring a barrier that limits the transmission of infectious respiratory droplets”.

-The University of Guelph recognizes that some employees may not be able to wear a face covering for medical reasons.
-The employees who have a medical condition that impacts their ability to wear a face covering need to contact Occupational Health and Wellness (OHW) at firstname.lastname@example.org and notify their supervisor.
+The University of Guelph recognizes that some employees may not be able to wear a mask for medical reasons.
+The employees who have a medical condition that impacts their ability to wear a mask need to contact Occupational Health and Wellness (OHW) at email@example.com and notify their supervisor.
 Please note that employees are not required to disclose their specific medical condition to their supervisor.

-- The face shield does not filter respirator droplets expelled or inhaled by the wearer.
+- The face shield does not filter respiratory particles expelled or inhaled by the wearer.

 - It does not fully cover the mouth, nose, and chin of the wearer.

-- It is thought to provide less protection for others as the respiratory droplets from the wearer may escape around the sides of the face shield.
+- It is thought to provide less protection for others as the respiratory particles from the wearer may escape around the sides of the face shield

 Should a face shield be recommended to an employee by OHW, the following conditions need to be met: